cava1ry/732Tech_Demo/README.md

 You will see:
 ```
-VITE v4.x.x  ready in ...
+VITE vx.x.x  ready in ...
 Local: http://localhost:5173/
 ```

-Visit [http://localhost:5173](http://localhost:5173) to see the app in action.
+Then visit [http://localhost:5173](http://localhost:5173) to see the app in action.

 ---